-Q: How can I tell if solar will work on my house?
+Q: How can I tell if I have the best roof for solar panels?

 A: For the best results, the solar panels should be mounted on a southerly direction on your roof or in your yard.
 By “southerly” we mean facing somewhere between southeast and southwest.
 The panels should have little to no shade on them during the hours of 9 AM to 3 PM throughout the year.
 During our visit to your home, we will conduct a “shade reading” to determine the amount of shade present at your location for the entire year.
 Play our Good Roof Bad Roof game to learn how to tell if your roof is good for solar.

 Q: How much space do I need on my roof to install solar panels?

 A: A typical residential solar electric system can be installed in about 100 to 500 square feet of roof space.